 What to expect during an Acupuncture appointment:

-During your appointment most patients lie upon an elevated bed in our exam room which is about 18 inches off the ground.
-Acupuncture needles are inserted into the acupuncture points and the patient rests for generally 20-30 minutes with the needles in.
-During this time our doctors often step out of the room, allowing your pet to rest quietly with you.
-The needles are then removed before you go home.
+During your appointment acupuncture needles are inserted into the acupuncture points and the patient rests for generally 20-30 minutes with the needles in.
+During this time Dr. Patty may step away to finish notes or see another patient, allowing your horse to stand quietly with you.
+The needles are then removed.
 Most patients are not bothered by the very thin nature of the acupuncture needles.
-Some pets, however, are more sensitive and react to the needle placement.
+Some horses, however, are more sensitive and react to the needle placement.
 Regardless of their sensitivity, most patient’s come to really enjoy their acupuncture sessions! |